0xJs/CARTP-cheatsheet/Authenticated-enumeration.md

 ```
 az account get-access-token --resource-type ms-graph
 ```

-### Stealing tokens from az cli
-- az cli stores access tokens in clear text in ```accessTokens.json``` in the directory ```C:\Users\<username>\.Azure```
-- We can read tokens from the file, use them and request new ones too!
-- azureProfile.json in the same directory contains information about subscriptions.
-- You can modify accessTokens.json to use access tokens with az cli but better to use with Az PowerShell or the Azure AD module.
-- To clear the access tokens, always use az logout

-### Stealing tokens from az powershell
-- Az PowerShell stores access tokens in clear text in ```TokenCache.dat``` in the directory ```C:\Users\<username>\.Azure```
-- It also stores ServicePrincipalSecret in clear-text in AzureRmContext.jsonif a service principal secret is used to authenticate.
-- Another interesting method is to take a process dump of PowerShell and looking for tokens in it!
-- Users can save tokens using Save-AzContext, look out for them!
-Search for Save-AzContext in PowerShell console history!
-- Always use Disconnect-AzAccount!!

 ### Using tokes with AzureAD module
 - AzureAD module cannot request a token but can use one for AADGraph or Microsoft Graph!